jupytercon/jupytercon2025-developingextensions/03-vocabulary.md

 [See the official docs for more!](https://jupyter-server.readthedocs.io/en/stable/developers/extensions.html)

 Frontend extension
-: And extension which adds functionality that executes solely in the browser.
+: An extension which adds functionality that executes solely in the browser and interact with existing JupyterLab frontend components.
 This includes themes, UI elements, viewers, code editors, and more.
 Many frontend extensions are part of a larger extension with a {term}`server extension <server extension>` component.